-Whether you're a collector chasing grails or a creator building the next big game, this is your comprehensive resource for "most expensive MTG cards" in late 2025.
+Whether you're a collector chasing grails or a creator building the next big game, this is your comprehensive resource for the MTG market in 2026.

 At a Glance: The Top 20 Most Expensive Magic Cards